TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.13/using/cluster-operations/tictac-aae-fold.md

     Client).
 ```

 `query` is a tuple describing the function to run and the parameters to use.
 The first value in the tuple is always the function name.
-For example, if calling the `list_buckets` function the tuple would look like `{list_buckets, ...}`.
+For example, if calling the `list_buckets` function the tuple would look like `&#123;list_buckets, ...&#125;`.
 The number of values in the tuple depends on the function being called.

 As an example, this will call `list_buckets`, which takes a single parameter: